Regina Caeli Academy

 - Airport taxes & fuel surcharges

-- 10 nights at three star accommodations: (or similar)
+- accommodations at three star hotels: (or similar)

 - Tour Escort Throughout